rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ### 4.4.1 Causes of Weak Entity Sets

 There are two principal reasons we need weak entity sets.
-First, sometimes entity sets faill into a hierarchy based on classifications unrelated to the isa-hierarchy.
+First, sometimes entity sets fail into a hierarchy based on classifications unrelated to the isa-hierarchy.
 If entities of set $E$ are subunits of entities in set $F$, then it is possible that the names of $E$-entities are not unique until we take into account the name of the $F$-entity to which the $E$ entity is subordinate.

 Example: A movie studio might have several film crews.
 The crews might be designated by a given studio as *crew 1*, *crew 2*, and so on.
 However, other studios might use the same designations for crews.
 Therefore, to name a crew uniquely, we need to give both the name of the studio to which the crew belongs and its number.